 The FY 2017 CSFL calculated for DBH included adjustments that are not described in detail on table 5.
-These adjustments include an increase of \$2,993,699 in personal services to account for Fringe Benefit costs based on trend comparative analyses, the impact of cost-of-living adjustments, and approved compensation agreements, and an increase of \$656.185 in nonpersonal services based on the Consumer Price Index factor of 2.3 percent.
+These adjustments include an increase of \$2,993,699 in personal services to account for Fringe Benefit costs based on trend comparative analyses, the impact of cost-of-living adjustments, and approved compensation agreements, and an increase of \$656,185 in nonpersonal services based on the Consumer Price Index factor of 2.3 percent.

 CSFL funding for DBH also includes an increase of \$226,010 for the Medicaid Growth Factor to account for the District FY 2017 Medicaid growth rate of 1.6 percent based on the cost of healthcare services in the District projected by the Department of Health Care Finance.
-Additionally, adjustments were made for an increase of \$550 for Personal Services adjustments to account for the projected impact of new positions requested in the FY 2016 budget, approved union contracts, and corresponding salary and other adjustments; and a decrease of \$932,946 for the Fixed Cost Inflation Factor based on projections provided by the Department of General Services.
+Additionally, adjustments were made for an increase of \$550 for Personal Services adjustments and a decrease of \$932,946 for the Fixed Cost Inflation Factor based on projections provided by the Department of General Services.